MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 that nearly all connections have migrated to the new configuration.

 Sending Alt-Svc over HTTP allows the server to tailor the Alt-Svc Field Value specifically to the client.
-When using an HTTPSSVC DNS record, groups of clients will necessarily receive the same SvcFieldValue.
-Therefore, HTTPSSVC is not suitable for uses that require single-client granularity.
+When using an HTTPS RR, groups of clients will necessarily receive the same SvcFieldValue.
+Therefore, HTTPS RRs are not suitable for uses that require single-client granularity.

 ## Interaction with Alt-Svc

-Clients that do not implement support for Encrypted ClientHello MAY skip the HTTPSSVC query if a usable Alt-Svc value is available in the local cache.
+Clients that do not implement support for Encrypted ClientHello MAY skip the HTTPS RR query if a usable Alt-Svc value is available in the local cache.
-If Alt-Svc connection fails, these clients SHOULD fall back to the HTTPSSVC client connection procedure ({{client-behavior}}).
+If Alt-Svc connection fails, these clients SHOULD fall back to the HTTPS RR client connection procedure ({{client-behavior}}).

-For clients that implement support for ECH, the interaction between HTTPSSVC and Alt-Svc is described in {{ech-client-behavior}}.
+For clients that implement support for ECH, the interaction between HTTPS RRs and Alt-Svc is described in {{ech-client-behavior}}.

 This specification does not alter the DNS queries performed when connecting to an Alt-Svc hostname (typically A and/or AAAA only).

 ## Requiring Server Name Indication

-Clients MUST NOT use an HTTPSSVC response unless the client supports TLS Server Name Indication (SNI) and indicate the origin name when negotiating TLS.
+Clients MUST NOT use an HTTPS RR response unless the client supports TLS Server Name Indication (SNI) and indicate the origin name when negotiating TLS.
 This supports the conservation of IP addresses.